brianspiering/quotes_from_others/README.md

 "The true skill is not coming up with good ideas, it's being clever and creative enough to figure out quick, cheap and easy ways to test all your bad ideas."
 — Marc Randolph

 "What's the name for a company that can be valued billion dollars before they see a dime in revenue?
 A Panda — By all laws of nature they should no longer exist, but due to human intervention, they do."
 — Internet forums

 "Do not rule over imaginary kingdoms of endlessly proliferating possibilities."
-— Tibetan Saying , One Dharma by Joseph Goldstein
+— Tibetan Saying, One Dharma by Joseph Goldstein

 “The real problem of humanity is the following: we have paleolithic emotions; medieval institutions; and god-like technology.
 And it is terrifically dangerous, and it is now approaching a point of crisis overall."
 — E. O. Wilson

+"Do what you can,
+with what you've got,
+where you are."
+— Stoic philosophy

 "Start where you are
 Use what you have
 Help who you can"
 — Greg Wilson

-"Do what you can,
-with what you've got,
-where you are."
-— Stoic philosophy

 "The most important things are the hardest to say, because words diminish them."
 — Stephen King

 -----
-Other collections of quotes
+Collections of other quotes
 -----

 - [Programming Bumper Stickers / Programming Pearls](http://www.bowdoin.edu/~ltoma/teaching/cs340/spring05/coursestuff/Bentley_BumperSticker.pdf)